Counting sunflowers in hypergraphs with bounded matching number and Erd\H{o}s Matching Conjecture in the $(t,k)$-norm: Concluding remarks

 $\bullet$ In Theorem \ref{thm1}, we only establish the existence of $n_0(k,s,r)$.
 In fact, through more delicate calculations by comparing inequalities (3.2) and (3.3) in the proof of Theorem \ref{thm1.1}, one can derive an explicit expression for $n_1(k,s,r)$.
 As a consequence, an explicit expression for $n_0(k,s,r)$ in Theorem \ref{thm1} can be obtained.

 $\bullet$ When $r=3$, the lower bound on $n$ given by Theorem \ref{Frankl} is $n\ge 5s-2$.
 Nevertheless, Frankl derived a stronger lower bound $n\ge 3s$ in \cite{Fran2017}.
-By substituting this stronger bound in place of the one given by Theorem~\ref{Frankl}, one can improve the bound on $n_1(k,s,3)$.
+By substituting this stronger bound in place of the one given by Theorem~\ref{Frankl}, one can improve the bound on $n'_0(k,s,3)$ given in Theorem~\ref{thm1.1}.
 Further, the corresponding bound on $n_0(k,s,3)$ in Theorem \ref{thm1} can also be improved.